brandonstone/oldwebsite/index.md

 ---
 layout: home
 ---
-# About Theme
+# About me

-This theme is Jekyll port of [vangeltzo.com](http://vangeltzo.com/) (by [Vangelis Tzortzis](https://github.com/srekoble)).

-To learn how to install and use this theme check out the [installation guide](http://taylantatli.me/Halve/halve-theme/) for more information.

-If you have a question, find a bug, or just want to say hi, please open an [issue on GitHub](https://github.com/TaylanTatli/Halve/issues/new).
+Hello!
+My name is Brandon Stone.
+I am a Junior Software Engineering major at Mississippi State University from Memphis, TN.
+Currently, I am learning about the different types of software development and engineering techniques to enchance my skills.
+I aspire to graduate in 2018 and work as a Software Eningeer afterwards.
+I love music, Memphis, Mississippi State, and everything else that is beautiful in the world.

+If you would like to learn more about me, just shoot me an [email](mailto:bs1443@msstate.com) or click on one of those account links.
+See ya!